 Back at the Murnau-Sprang Medical Center, Julie talks with Brian about Peyton, specifically how he became Darkman and that he used to work on creating artificial skin.
 Afterwards, Officer Kelso asks her about her recent kidnapping and if she knows anything about either Claude Bellsarious or the Metropolitan Club.
 However, she’s still paranoid towards Peyton and his disguises.
 As such, Brian tells her to rest up before telling a fellow nurse to find a way for Hastings to get home.
 Over at the Metropolitan Club, Claude informs Durant (via a mole within the department) that the police was unable to find Darkman’s body and that he possibly wound up at a southshore Shanty Town.
 Because that sector of town has been a longtime annoyance for him, Bellsarious tells Robert to take his men and have the entire area cleared.
 As night falls, Peyton regains consciousness and gets nursed back to health.
 Unbeknownst to the hobos, Robert and his fellow goons preps their guns for the upcoming invasion as Durant tells them to leave Darkman for him.

 Meanwhile, Westlake asks a pair of hobos (which includes the female who helped him recover) why they were willing to share their limited food supply with him in order to properly heal him, to which they essentially say that they naturally help each other out.
 Realizing that they see him a regular man, Peyton thanks them for their kindness.
 Suddenly, Robert and his men show up and proceed to open fire upon the hobos.
 This causes Darkman’s unhinged rage to surge as he jumps towards the goons and attacks them.
 He even evades the enemy gunfire from one thug before taking him out by tossing a round car part at his face.
-Afterwards, a pair of henchmen are covering the shanty town with gasoline in preparation for burning it.
-Even after a goon named Piggy shoots one of the hobos, Darkman retaliates by tossing a lighted match as the thugs and manages to incinerate them.
+Afterwards, a pair of henchmen are covering the shanty town with gasoline in order to torch it all down.
+Even after a goon named Piggy shoots one of the hobos, Darkman retaliates by tossing a lighted match at the thugs and manages to incinerate them.
 At that moment, Officer Kelso sees the bright, fiery glow from afar.
-Even though the police had normally disregarded the shanty town and that Lowell’s replacement as commissioner is also incompetent, Brian jumps into his cop car and calls out to his fellow officers to help him out just as he heads over there.
+Even though the police had normally disregarded the shanty town and that Lowell’s replacement as Commissioner is also incompetent, Brian jumps into his cop car and calls out to his fellow officers to help him out just as he heads over there.

-Just as he arrives at the southside riverfront with a riot squad at the ready, Darkman has defeated every last goon he comes across before he’s confronted by Durant and gets pinned down.
+Just as he arrives at the southside riverfront with a riot squad at the ready, Darkman has defeated every last goon that he has come across before he’s confronted by Durant and gets pinned down.
 Meanwhile, the riot squad guns down the remaining henchmen before they reach Robert.
-Fortunately, Robert trips him up and causes his detachable head to fall off.
-However, Durant has his body pick up Darkman and begins to rip him apart.
-With the thought of everything that his foe has destroyed in his thoughts, Peyton’s unhinged rage kicks in breaks free and damages Robert’s right arm, forcing his head to retreat from his body.
-This time however, Darkman manages to capture the fleeing cranium and use it to viciously strike the headless body.
+Fortunately, Durant trips him up and causes his detachable head to fall off.
+However, Robert has his body pick up Darkman and begins to rip him apart.
+With the thought of everything that his foe has destroyed in his thoughts, Peyton’s unhinged rage kicks in as he breaks free and damages Durant’s right arm, forcing his head to retreat from his body.
+This time however, Darkman manages to capture the fleeing cranium and uses it to viciously strike the headless body.

-From there, Officer Kelso and his riot squad hold their guns at him as he tells Peyton to stop, or else he’l be arrested.
+From there, Officer Kelso and his riot squad hold their guns at him as he tells Peyton to stop, or else he’ll be arrested.
 Darkman yells that his shot at vengeance won’t be taken from him.
 However, his facial bandages have unraveled as the pair of hobos who nursed him back to help are stunned in fear of him.
-This causes him to hesitate before Durant’s body to punch him away before attempting to reclaim his head.
-Brian orders the riot squad to fire away as Robert’s body withstands the bulletstorm long enough to toss his own head to safety.
-Several minutes later, the riot squad has unsuccessfully attempted to find Durant’s head.
+This causes him to hesitate before Robert’s body is able to punch him away before attempting to reclaim his head.
+Brian orders the riot squad to fire away as Durant’s body withstands the bulletstorm long enough to toss his own head to safety.
+Several minutes later, the riot squad has unsuccessfully attempted to find Robert’s head.
 Not only that, but Darkman managed to evade them as well.
 Even though he can’t stay at the shady town, he decides to do something to help those hobos out.